-Since the original version of the \ppxf\, code only works in the 2D parameter space defined by age and metallicity, we first estimate the [Mg/Fe] (a proxy for [$\alpha$/Fe], which is the parameter we can change in the SSP models) via line-index strengths of the Mg$_b$ 5177 and of all the iron (Fe) lines between 3500 and 7000 \AA.
+As the original version of the \ppxf\, code only works in the 2D parameter space defined by age and metallicity, we first estimate the [Mg/Fe] (a proxy for [$\alpha$/Fe], which is the parameter we can change in the SSP models) via line-index strengths of the Mg$_b$ 5177 and of all the iron (Fe) lines between 3500 and 7000 \AA.
 As in the \citetalias{Spiniello20_Pilot}, we use the code SPINDEX from \citet{Trager08} to calculate the line-index strengths of the Mg$_b$ and the many iron (Fe) lines present in the wavelength range at our disposal.
-We produce then the classical Mg$_b$-Fe index-index plot, shown in Figure~\ref{fig:alphaf}, which allows us to obtain an estimate of the [$\alpha$/Fe].
-In this index-index plot, while age and metallicity are degenerate and would move the object from the left-bottom corner to the right-top one, the [$\alpha$/Fe] varies in an orthogonal direction.
-We overplot on the galaxy indices MILES SSP models with age ranging from 5 to 10 Gyrs and metallicities ranging from -0.66 to +0.44 and color code them according to their [$\alpha$/Fe], interpolating the two available models with [$\alpha$/Fe]=0.0 (blue) and [$\alpha$/Fe]=0.4 (yellow) in step of $\Delta$[$\alpha$/Fe]=0.1.
-Without making any assumption on the stellar age and metallicity, one can directly estimate the [$\alpha$/Fe] taking the closest model (color) to each point.
-We then assigned an error bar to the measured [Mg/Fe] equal to the step between the models ($0.1$).
+We then produce the classical Mg$_b$-Fe index--index plot shown in Figure~\ref{fig:alphafe}, which allows us to obtain an estimate of the [$\alpha$/Fe].
+In this index--index plot, while age and metallicity are degenerate and would move the object from the bottom left corner to the top right one, the [$\alpha$/Fe] varies in an orthogonal direction.
+We overplot on the galaxy indices MILES SSP models with age ranging from 5 to 10 Gyr and metallicities ranging from -0.66 to +0.44 and colour code them according to their [$\alpha$/Fe], interpolating the two available models with [$\alpha$/Fe]=0.0 (blue) and [$\alpha$/Fe]=0.4 (yellow) in steps of $\Delta$[$\alpha$/Fe]=0.1.
+Without making any assumption about the stellar age and metallicity, one can directly estimate the [$\alpha$/Fe], taking the closest model (colour) to each point.
+We then assigned an error bar to the measured [Mg/Fe] that is equal to the step between the models ($0.1$).